UnclePhil/TiddlyCouch/README.md

+#DO NOT USE IT FOR THE MOMENT,
+couchapp is generation a bad tiddlycouch.
+I'm searching "a unexpected token ,"

+unclephil 2011/11/20

 #TiddlyCouch : unclephil Version

 TiddlyCouch lets you serve a TiddlyWiki from CouchDB and read and write individual tiddlers to the database.
 Each tiddler is saved as a separate document.